solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 }
 ```

-We can now write the api in a more terse syntax:
+We can now write the API in a more terse syntax:

 ```ts
 const customer = obj({id: num, name: str})